 Author: David B. Weisenfeld, JD, Legal Editor

-Updated to reflect forthcoming hair testing amendment to the state drug testing law.
+Updated to reflect hair testing amendment to the state drug testing law, effective July 1, 2017.

 Updated to reflect the forthcoming voter-approved medical marijuana law.

 Updated to incorporate the new medical marijuana law, effective September 6, 2016.

 Updated to reflect credit information protections under the Philadelphia Fair Employment Practices Ordinance, effective July 7, 2016.

 Enhanced to improve the comprehensiveness, organization and scope of coverage.

 HR guidance on when medical examinations of prospective employees may be conducted.